vectorgrp/sil-kit/docs/usage/utilities.rst

             IbRegistry Demos/Can/IbConfig_DemoCan.json 42

    *  - Notes
-      -  * The distribution package contains the IbRegistry in the ``Integrationbus-NonRedistributable/`` directory of the distribution.
+      -  * The distribution package contains the IbRegistry shared libraries in the ``Integrationbus-NonRedistributable/`` directory of the distribution.
+         * The IbRegistry is packaged in the ``IntegrationBus/bin`` directory.
          * When using the VAsio middleware, the IbRegistry must be started before the IB participants.
 When using the Launcher, the IbRegistry is automatically started if the IbConfig specifies VAsio as the :doc:`active middleware<../configuration/middleware-configuration>`.

-.. versionchanged:: >3.4.0

-    The IbRegistry was moved from ``IntegrationBus/bin`` to ``IntegrationBus-NonRedistributable`` directory in the distribution, where the shared library resides.

 .. _sec:util-system-controller: